elan0baharie/Artemis-Project/README.md

 > $ npm -v

 3.10.5
-(If you have an older version of Node already installed, upgrade through Homebrew by running $ brew upgrade node.)
+(If you have an older version of Node already installed, upgrade through Homebrew by running

+> $ brew upgrade node

+)

 # Node.js Confirmation